 This law is for your own safety more than anything else.
 When it’s dark or the weather is inclement, visibility is reduced.
 Other motorists might not spot you until it’s too late.
 Getting struck by a car when you’re on your bike could be fatal.
 Having bike lights also prevents you from crashing into your surroundings, potentially seriously injuring yourself.

-If you want to read about your home state’s specific bike light laws, you can click this link.
+If you want to read about your home state’s specific bike light laws, you can click this link where we go over all of the common bike laws and questions you may have.

 What to Look for When Browsing for Bike Lights

 Now that you know you need bike lights, it’s smart to start shopping for them if you don’t already own a set or two.
-Here’s the characteristics of a safe, durable bike light:
+Here are the characteristics of a safe, durable bike light:

 - Strong frame: The frame that houses the light must be able to withstand weather changes, physical impacts, and other wear and tear from riding.
 Otherwise, you’ll have to replace the light quickly.